Noah3141/jotko-calendar/README.md

-# A Handrolled Calendar Implementation for React
+# A TypeScript Calendar Implementation for React